With diverse foliage textures and colors, these Best Ferns for Containers provide interest in shady spaces!

 Valued for its coppery-red leaves that offer beauty throughout the growing season, the Autumn Fern’s fronds are long and slender and add a lacy finish to a woodland setting.

-Its short height (up to 2 feet) and preference for deep shade makes it one of the best ferns to grow in containers on a shady spot.
+Its short height (up to 2 feet) and preference for deep shade make it one of the best ferns to grow in containers on a shady spot.
 Team it up with Hostas for a blond touch.

 11. Hart’s Tongue Fern